alkem-io/website/content/en/authors/eikelenboom-stefan/_index.md

 ---
 # Display name
-title: Anna Helmus
+title: Kaylee Scholtes

 # Username (this should match the folder name)
 authors:
-- helmus-anna
+- scholtes-kaylee

-weight: 13
+weight: 10

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: "Communications Advisor** [Polycentric]"
+role: "UX/UI Intern"

 # Organizations/Affiliations
-#organizations:
+organizations:
-#- name:
+- name:
-#  url:
+  url:

 # Social/Academic Networking